 You will be asked to provide your iPhone passcode before performing the reset.
 It’s an additional security measure.
 So, be sure to provide it.

 If the problem with Google Maps persists, you might want to look for a new Google Maps update and install it.

 An outdated app is a burden.
 It can create conflicts, crash and create other problems.
-So, if you are facing some unprecedented problems with an app, it is safe to say, updating the app may keep the issues at bay.
+So, if you are facing unprecedented problems with an app, it is safe to say that updating the app may keep the issues at bay.

 On the other hand, iPhone users should do the same from the App Store for updating Google Maps.